TetianaDubovyk/capstone/README.md

 ```
 pip install -r requirements.txt
 ```
-The package is used to show the progress bar of the process of inserting the data into a databse, after running the `fill_in_database` command.
+The package is used to show the progress bar of the process of inserting the data into a database, after running the `fill_in_database` command.